Romo joins Twins in Chicago after trade with Marlins

 CHICAGO (AP) — Early Sunday morning, Sergio Romo flew from the bottom of the NL East into a pennant race with the Minnesota Twins.

-Romo joined the Twins in Chicago after he was acquired in a trade with the Miami Marlins on Saturday night.
-The AL Central-leading Twins begin a three-game series against the Marlins on Tuesday night, but the veteran reliever had no interest in meeting his new team in Miami.
+Romo joined the Twins in Chicago after he was acquired in a trade with Miami on Saturday night.
+The AL Central-leading Twins begin a three-game series against the Marlins on Tuesday night, but the veteran reliever had no interest in meeting his new team in Florida.

-“There’s no waiting,” Romo said before the Twins’ matchup with the White Sox.
+“There’s no waiting,” Romo said before the Twins’ 11-1 victory over the White Sox.
 “This is Major League Baseball and we’re in the second half and we’re really trying to make a playoff push, so I’ve got to be here.
 You know what I mean.
 They’re trying to get me to come in and help out, so the sooner the better.”

+Romo rested during the series finale in Chicago, where he enjoyed his view for the runaway win.

+“He came in after the game and was like ‘Man, this is kind of fun,'” said Kyle Gibson, who pitched six effective innings.
+“So if we keep scoring 11 runs every time he’s here he can stay around, that’s for sure.”

 Minnesota is trying to hold off Cleveland and win the division for the first time since 2010.
 The Twins haven’t won a playoff game since they were eliminated by the New York Yankees in the AL Division Series in 2004.